 Jamie retired from the Bank after 19 years of service at the Bank and 28 years of combined service to the System.
 He joined the Bank in 1997 as a senior economist transferring from the Federal Reserve Bank of Philadelphia.
 He has written extensively on topics in monetary policy implementation, the liquidity of banks and markets, and monetary arrangements in U.S. history.
 Recent topics include the economics of dealer banks, the management of central bank liabilities, and fire sales in securities’ markets.
 Jamie holds a bachelor’s degree and doctorate degree in economics from the University of Iowa.

-Prior to Compound Capital, Gene was the founder and CEO of Quadrant Structured Investment Advisers, a private investment company launched with $400 million of equity capital in 2007.
-Throughout Mr. Park’s management of the company, Quadrant had a compounded annual return of 20% compared to less than 2% in the S&P for the same period (over five years).
+From 2007-2012, Gene was the founder and CEO of Quadrant Structured Investment Advisers, a private investment company launched with $400 million of equity capital.
+Throughout Mr. Park’s management of the company, Quadrant had a compounded annual return of 20% compared to less than 2% in the S&P for the same period.

-Prior to Quadrant, Gene was a Managing Director and Head of North American Structured Credit for seven years at AIG Financial Products Corp. primarily responsible for managing the company’s corporate credit portfolio and business.
+From 2000-2006, Gene was a Managing Director and Head of North American Structured Credit at AIG Financial Products Corp. primarily responsible for managing the company’s corporate credit portfolio and business.
 As described in Michael Lewis’s book “The Big Short”, Mr. Park was instrumental in identifying the risks of and closing down AIGFP’s sub-prime mortgage business two years prior to the financial crisis of 2008, ultimately saving taxpayers over $100 billion in bailout money.

-Before AIGFP, Gene was a Managing Director and Head of North American Structuring at General Re Financial Products Corp. for seven years with a focus on structured interest rate and credit derivatives.
+From 1993-1999, Gene was a Managing Director and Head of North American Structuring at General Re Financial Products Corp. with a focus on structured interest rate and credit derivatives.

 Gene graduated with a BS in Operations Research and Industrial Engineering from Cornell University.